steppsr/getxchtx/README.md

 ---

 **getxchtx.sh** - You must run this script from the command line.
-The script pulls all your transactions into a json file by querying the wallet db, then loops through each transaction building a CSV file. _Note_: the query actually pulls from 0 to 999999, so if you have more transactions than 999,999 you may need to edit the script prior to running.
-Also, you must use the '**bash**' command and _not_ '**sh**'.
+The script pulls all your transactions into a json file by querying the wallet db, then loops through each transaction building a CSV file.
+Note: You must use the '**bash**' command and _not_ '**sh**'.

 COMMAND OPTIONS<br>
 ```